d2l-ai/d2l-en/chapter_linear-regression/linear-regression.md

 Fortunately, even in cases where we cannot solve the models analytically, we can still often train models effectively in practice.
-Moreover, for many tasks, those difficult-to-optimize models turn out to be so much better that figuring out how to train them ends up being well worth the trouble.
+Moreover, for many tasks, those hard-to-optimize models turn out to be so much better that figuring out how to train them ends up being well worth the trouble.

-The key technique for optimizing nearly any deep learning model, and which we will call upon throughout this book, consists of iteratively reducing the error by updating the parameters in the direction
+The key technique for optimizing nearly every deep learning model, and which we will call upon throughout this book, consists of iteratively reducing the error by updating the parameters in the direction